Iran nuclear deal seen reducing bomb risk despite Israeli criticism

 "It is not quite a freeze, but in the most important respects it is," Shashank Joshi, an Iran expert at the Royal United Services Institute (RUSI) in London, said.

-According to the IAEA's latest report on Iran, the country already has more than 7,000 kg (15,400 pounds) of low-enriched uranium, an amount experts say could be enough for four bombs or more if refined to weapons-grade fissile concentration.
+According to the IAEA's latest report on Iran, the country already has more than 7,000 kg (15,400 pounds) of low-enriched uranium, an amount experts say could be enough for four bombs or more if refined to 90 percent fissile concentration.

 After sharply escalating its nuclear programme since it started refining uranium in 2007 in defiance of U.N.
 Security Council resolutions, Iran now has more than 19,000 installed centrifuges, of which some 10,000 are operating.
 That would not appear to change much under Sunday's interim agreement.